 Describing bread isn't nearly as fun as tasting it for yourself- but we do find that giving our customers a little insight into the characteristics of each bread can help them decide which one will best suit their needs that day.

 With that in mind, here's a little "Bread School":

 Tender breads on the other hand, are made with dough that has been mixed that very morning, and usually had something tasty added to it (like Asiago Cheese, or Herbes De Provence.)
-Because these breads are made relatively quickly, gluten strands have only a short time to develop elasticity- which makes for a more tender crumb than our crusty chewy breads.
-Some tender breads we make are: Olive Oil & Herb, Asiago cheese, Guatemalan Sweet Rolls, Chocolate Bread, and our Sunday Buns.
+Because these breads are made relatively quickly, gluten strands have only a short time to develop elasticity- which makes for a more tender crumb than our crusty breads.
+Some tender breads we make are: Herb, Olive Oil & Guatemalan Sweet Rolls.